-Judge Barry Clarke is the President of Employment Tribunals in England and Wales.
-He is the tenth President in England and Wales since the Employment Tribunals (and their predecessors, the Industrial Tribunals) were established in the mid-1960s.
+Judge Barry Clarke has been the President of Employment Tribunals in England and Wales since 2020.
+He is the tenth President since the Employment Tribunals (and their predecessors, the Industrial Tribunals) were established in the mid-1960s.
 He is also one of the judges of the Employment Appeal Tribunal.
 As a Recorder, he sits on both civil cases (in the County Court) and criminal cases (in the Crown Court).